copypastel/rack-spam/README.markdown

 * *:domain* : The domain for your site.
 This usually equates to the username used when querying a spam service like Akismet.
 * *:post_url* : Rack::Spam assumes that you have a single URL for POSTing comments.
 Only incoming requests that have said URL as their destination are checked for spam.
 * *:services* : The services argument is a hash with the services' name as keys, and their API key as values.
 If a request is tagged as spam by single service, it's considered spam by Rack::Spam.
 At the moment, only :akismet is a valid service key.
-* *:mode* : (optional) If set to :block, requests that are deemed spam by Rack::Spam are not forwarded to the web application.
+* *:block* : (optional) If set to true, requests that are deemed spam by Rack::Spam are not forwarded to the web application.

-Unless :mode is set to :block, a request that's deemed spam will have '&spam=1' added to its input string.
+Unless :block is set to true, a request that's deemed spam will have '&spam=1' added to its input string.
 Check Rack::Spam#call for details.

 In your rackup file, you'll end up with something similar: